AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-digital-assets.md

 # Manage assets with the Touch-optimized UI {#managing-assets-with-the-touch-optimized-ui}

 This article describes how to manage and edit assets in Adobe Experience Manager (AEM) Assets.
-To get started with the user interface and layout, see [Basic handling of Touch UI](/help/sites-authoring/basic-handling.md).
-To manage Content Fragments, see [Managing Content Fragments](content-fragments-managing.md) assets.
+To manage Content Fragments, see [Content Fragments](content-fragments/content-fragments.md) assets.

 ## Create folders {#creating-folders}